keerthankittu/Work-Process-Tracker/README.md

 ## 🛠️ How to Run the Application locally

-### Backend Setup
+#### Backend Setup
-1. Open a terminal and install dependencies:
+1. Navigate to the backend folder: `cd backend`
+2. Install all dependencies at once:
-   `pip install fastapi uvicorn sqlalchemy`
+   `pip install -r requirements.txt`
-2. Run the server:
+3. Run the server:
    `python -m uvicorn main:app --reload`
-3. *Note: The SQLite database (`tracker.db`) will auto-generate on the first run.
-Interactive API docs are available at `http://127.0.0.1:8000/docs`.*

 ### Frontend Setup
 1. Open a second terminal and navigate to the frontend folder: